Join us online for a series of live question-and-answer sessions about applications, admissions, fees and student support.

 Where available, individual programme fees are linked above.
 For details information on fee status, policies and payment see:

-Guidelines for likely acceptance onto the course are possession of an undergraduate degree or equivalent (reaching SCQF level 9) and substantial current or recent work experience providing clinical/clinically relevant experience of children and young people in mental health settings, including statutory and voluntary organisations.
+An undergraduate degree reaching SCQF level 9, or its international equivalent, and substantial current or recent work experience with children and young people in mental health settings, including statutory and voluntary organisations.

 Check whether your international qualifications meet our general entry requirements: